One week in Boston’s Chinatown would not be enough time to experience all their great restaurants.

 It is also one of the most densely populated neighborhoods in Boston.

-Therefore making it densely populated in delicious Asian restaurants.
+Thus making it densely populated in delicious Asian restaurants.

 Boston’s Chinatown might be the best part of Boston to visit after a late night of drinking.